Protective Order Attorney in San Antonio

 The judge issuing a protective order can also include other terms, such as provisions to order the abuser to submit to drug tests, to kick the abuser out of their home, or to adjust their child custody and visitation rights.

-How to Obtain a Protective Order
+How to Get a Restraining Order in San Antonio, TX

 If you or your child is the victim of violence or abuse, you should always call the police if you fear imminent harm.
 From there, you can call our San Antonio protective order attorney for guidance and support.
 We can help you file a request for a protective order with the appropriate court and help you gather evidence to prove that you are in danger.